dr-comeemeememem/ALTk-chrome/README.md

-# StopGuardian
+# ALTk chrome extention
-An anti GoGuardian extention for chrome
+A chrome extention where you can bring ALTk anyware in your browser